Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 The whole FDA is getting a new boss.

-With Trump taking control of public health, that means new leadership is in the process of being approved for all the primary leadership roles.
+With Trump taking control of public health, new leadership is being approved for all the primary leadership roles.

 RFK is going through the nomination process to lead HHS, which is the top…